Table of contents

 INFORMATION - Evaluation versus other review and assessment types

 Evaluation should not be confused with concepts, such as review, assessment, needs assessments/appraisals or audit.
-Refer to the following definitions:13
+Refer to the following definitions:Adapted from IOM, 2018c.

 Review According to the OECD/DAC glossary, a review is “an assessment of the performance of an intervention, periodically or on an ad hoc basis”.
-A review is more extensive than monitoring but less than evaluation.14
+A review is more extensive than monitoring but less than evaluation.Adapted from OECD, 2010, p.
+34.

 Assessment An assessment can commonly be defined as the action of estimating the nature, ability or quality of something.
 In the context of development interventions, it is often associated with another term to focus on what will be assessed, such as needs assessment, skills assessment, context assessment and results-based assessment.
 It can take place prior, during or after an intervention and may be used in an evaluative context.